Off-grid camping is very popular, but most RVers want all the comforts of home when boondocking, including running the air conditioner in hot weather.

 Flexible panels glue onto your roof and are permanent.
 People choose flexible panels because they are very low-profile and can fit the curves of many RV rooflines.

-You can also walk on most flexible solar panels and not cause damage so that you can access your roof without worry.
+You can also walk on the most flexible solar panels and not cause damage so that you can access your roof without worry.

 The downfall of flexible solar panels is that your roof membrane must support the adhesives necessary for secure installation.